bayareawebpro/laravel-multistep-forms/README.md

 #### `getValue(string $key, $fallback = null)`

-Get a field value from the session form state.
+Get a field value from the form state (session / old input) or fallback to a default.

 #### `setValue(string $key, $value)`